Bill Evans: Early life

 Given Harry Evans Sr.'s destructive character, Mary Evans often left home with her sons to go to nearby Somerville, to stay with her sister Justine and the Epps family.
-There, Harry began piano lessons somewhere between age 5 and 7 with local teacher Helen Leland.
-Bill was thought to be too young for lessons, but he began to play what he had heard during his brother's, and soon both were taking piano lessons.
+There, Harry began piano lessons somewhere between the ages of five and seven with local teacher Helen Leland.
+Bill was thought too young for lessons, but he began to play what he had heard during Harry's.
+Bill began taking formal piano lessons at age six, alongside Harry.

 Evans remembered Leland with affection for not insisting on a heavy technical approach, with scales and arpeggios.
 He quickly developed a fluent sight-reading ability, but Leland considered Harry a better pianist.
-At the age of seven, Bill began violin lessons, and soon also flute and piccolo.
-He soon dropped those instruments, but it is believed they later influenced his keyboard style.
-He later named Mozart, Beethoven and Schubert as composers whose work he often played.
-During high school, Evans came in contact with 20th-century music like Stravinsky's Petrushka, which he called a "tremendous experience", and Milhaud's Suite provençale, whose bitonal language he believed "opened him to new things."
-Around the same time came his first exposure to jazz, when aged 12 he heard Tommy Dorsey and Harry James's bands on the radio.
-At the age of 13, Bill stood in for a sick pianist in Buddy Valentino's rehearsal band, where Harry was already playing the trumpet.
-Soon he began to perform for dances and weddings throughout New Jersey, playing music like boogie woogie and polkas for $1 per hour.
+Since his parents wanted him to know more than one instrument, Bill began violin lessons at the age of seven, and soon also took lessons in flute and piccolo.
+He soon dropped those instruments, but it is believed they influenced his keyboard style.
+He later named Mozart, Beethoven, and Schubert as composers whose work he often played.
+During high school, Evans came in contact with 20th-century music like Stravinsky's Petrushka, which he called a "tremendous experience", and Milhaud's Suite provençale, whose bitonal language he said "opened him to new things".
+Around the same time came his first exposure to jazz; at age 12, he heard Tommy Dorsey's and Harry James's bands on the radio.
+At 13, Bill stood in for a sick pianist in Buddy Valentino's rehearsal band, where Harry was already playing the trumpet.
+Soon he began to perform for dances and weddings throughout New Jersey, playing music like boogie-woogie and polkas for $1 per hour.
 Around this time, he met multi-instrumentalist Don Elliott, with whom he later recorded.
 Another important influence was bassist George Platt, who introduced Evans to the theory of harmony.

-Evans also listened to Earl Hines, Coleman Hawkins, Bud Powell, George Shearing, Stan Getz, and Nat King Cole among others.
+Evans also listened to Earl Hines, Art Tatum, Coleman Hawkins, Bud Powell, George Shearing, Stan Getz, and Nat King Cole.
 He particularly admired Cole.
 Evans attended North Plainfield High School, graduating in 1946.